MikeLockz/budget-flowr/memory-bank/progress.md

 - Database utilities for initialization, version detection, and validation created.
 - Application initialization with proper database setup and error handling.
 - Comprehensive test coverage for all existing application code.
+- Transaction import functionality including CSV parsing, field mapping, preview, and import service.
+- UI components for CSV upload, field mapping, and transaction preview.
+- Initial dashboard components for financial reporting.

 ## What's Left to Build
-- Implementation of transaction import and categorization features.
+- Completion of transaction import and categorization features.
 - Development of capital asset tracking and depreciation functionality.
 - Creation of virtual sinking funds management.
 - Building of dual-view accounting engine and reporting tools.